WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-google-vertex-guide-reference.md

 * Wallaroo SDK Install
   * Set up a Python virtual environment through `conda` with the libraries that enable the virtual environment for use in a Jupyter Hub environment.
-  * Install the Wallaroo Python SDK.
+  * Install the Wallaroo SDK.
+* Wallaroo SDK from remote JupyterHub Demonstration (Optional):  The following steps are an optional exercise to demonstrate using the Wallaroo SDK from a remote connection.
+The entire tutorial can be found on the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/google-vertex-sdk-install).
   * Connect to a remote Wallaroo instance.
-This instance is configured to use the standard Keycloak service.
-* Wallaroo SDK from Google Workbench Demonstration (Optional)
-  * The following steps are used to demonstrate using the Wallaroo SDK in a Google Vertex Workbench environment.
-The entire tutorial can be found on the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/google-vertex-sdk-install).
   * Create a workspace for our work.
   * Upload the Aloha model.
   * Create a pipeline that can ingest our submitted data, submit it to the model, and export the results
   * Run a sample inference through our pipeline by loading a file
   * Retrieve the external deployment URL.
 This sample Wallaroo instance has been configured to create external inference URLs for pipelines.
 For more information, see the [External Inference URL Guide](https://docs.wallaroo.aiwallaroo-operations-guide/wallaroo-configuration/wallaroo-model-endpoints-guide/).
   * Run a sample inference through our pipeline's external URL and store the results in a file.
 This assumes that the External Inference URLs have been enabled for the target Wallaroo instance.
   * Undeploy the pipeline and return resources back to the Wallaroo instance's Kubernetes environment.

 ## Install Wallaroo SDK